 How to Water a Lawn

-It’s difficult to know how much to water a lawn because the amount depends on several factors, including type of grass, climate, soil type, and use.
+It’s difficult to know how much to water a lawn because the amount depends on several factors, including the type of grass, climate, soil type, and use.
 Experimentation is the best way to learn.
-For example, apply about ½ inch of water if your soil is sandy, and approximately an inch if your soil is fine textured, clay based or heavy.
+For example, apply about ½ inch (1 cm.) of water if your soil is sandy, and approximately an inch (2.5 cm.) if your soil is fine-textured, clay-based, or heavy.
 (An inexpensive rain gauge is the easiest way to know how much water you’ve applied.)
-This amount of water should soak the soil to a depth of 4 to 6 inches, but you should test the soil with a trowel or screwdriver to know for sure.
+This amount of water should soak the soil to a depth of 4 to 6 inches (10-15 cm.), but you should test the soil with a trowel or screwdriver to know for sure.

 Additional Watering Lawn Care Tips